This post was printed in the November 2011 issue of Doors & Hardware

 I continuously receive questions regarding roof doors – specifically whether free access is required from the stairwell to the roof, and whether free egress is required from the roof to the stairwell.
 The codes don’t address roof doors in detail so some interpretation is necessary, and in some jurisdictions the code officials have preferences that are beyond what the codes require.
 I have spoken to quite a few code officials about their requirements for roof doors, but it’s important to be aware of any special requirements for your project’s location.

 First, the question of free access to the roof.
 By “free access,” I mean that any building occupant can move freely from the stairwell to the roof without a key, tool, or special knowledge or effort.
 Hollywood has taught us that in a fire we can just head out to the roof and wait for the helicopter to arrive, but this isn’t based on reality.
-Neither the International Building Code (IBC) nor the Life Safety Code (NFPA 101) typically require free access to the roof, and the false belief that building occupants can find safety by reaching the roof has lead to death and injury.
+Neither the International Building Code (IBC) nor the Life Safety Code (NFPA 101) typically require free access to the roof, and the false belief that building occupants can find safety by reaching the roof has lead to injury and death.
 There is evidence that during the events of 9/11, several hundred occupants of the World Trade Center headed for the roof and perished in the stairwells.
-In a recent fire in Boston, a resident was found on the stairwell side of the locked roof door, unable to reach fresh air and relative safety.
+In a 2010 fire in Boston, a resident was found on the stairwell side of the locked roof door, unable to reach fresh air and relative safety.
 She was resuscitated and she survived.

 In the case of the Boston fire, the media focused on the fact that the roof “fire door” was locked.
 I spoke to several code officials in Boston and other cities around the country, and confirmed that free access to the roof is not required by code, and there are compelling reasons that free access to the roof is not desired.
 If building occupants are allowed free access to the roof, an increase in accidental falls, attempted suicides, and vandalism will increase.
 Some code officials indicated a preference for fail safe locks on the roof doors which unlock upon fire alarm to allow access to the roof, but this is not currently a requirement of the IBC or NFPA 101.